MartinsFlorian/FreneJam_2025/README.txt

 How to play:
 It's a endless Runner with Lag Input.
 You need to avoid obstacles and collect coins to gain score.
+If you hit a obstacle or a wall you lose.
 Controls:
 	Q/D to go Left/Right
 	Z to Jump